Top 10 Best Tips on How to Meditate

 If we are too ambitious at the beginning and try to do 45 minute sessions, there’s a good chance we’ll get discouraged and quit.
 It’s better to meditate for short periods each day to create stability and a consistent habit.
-We can even start with one or two minutes and gradually increase.
+We can even start with one or two minutes and gradually increase to 10 minutes.

 5. Meditate in the morning

 Start your day by meditating first thing in the morning.

 When we wake up we feel refreshed.
 We aren’t thinking about too much yet or worrying about all the things we need to do today.
 If we do a short practice first thing in morning, we’re likely to succeed in meditating on a regular basis.
 And the positive benefits from that morning meditation will stay with us throughout the day.

 6. Don’t worry about progress

 It’s hard to predict how your mindfulness practice will evolve.

 You might meditate consistently and not think anything is happening, but that doesn’t mean you aren’t progressing.
 Progress is like our growth when we’re children—it’s so gradual and close to us that it’s hard to discern.
 Likewise, we are too close to our own minds to see meditation progress in the beginning.
 But, unpredictably, there will be moments when we’ll notice a healthy, spacious shift in our minds.

 7. Get meditation instruction

 Progress is also connected with learning the art of meditation.

 There are helpful twists and tweaks we can apply to our meditation technique that can make a big difference in our practice.
 Seek guidance from experienced meditation instructors and trusted sources.

 8. Remember the benefits